Or is it?

-So here’s a brief rundown of what a Peg System is and when you might want to use one.
+Just so we’re on the same page, here’s a brief rundown of what a Peg System is and when you might want to use one:

 Following my examples or the examples of any mnemonist is not the best way to learn memory techniques.
 As you read, treat these examples and demonstrations only.
 Immediately create your own images in your mind.